Ulster and Delaware Railroad: Stony Clove and Catskill Mountain Railroad

 The difference in gauge between the U&D and SC&CM caused difficulties in transferring rolling stock from the mainline.
 So, in 1882, the two companies installed a Ramsey car-transfer apparatus in the yard at Phoenicia.
 This device allowed the standard-gauge equipment to be run on the narrow-gauge line.
 With the apparatus, the transfer only required about eight minutes, saving the railroads much time and money.

 Industries on this line included the William O. Schwartzwalder Furniture Factory, in the company-owned hamlet of Chichester.
 Other large companies included the Fenwick Lumber Company in Edgewood and the Horatio Lockwood & Company Furniture Factory in Hunter.
 The railroad was acquired by the U&D in 1892, and these industries now had a new railroad to transport their products.

+Today, the restored second Haines Falls station of the U&D railroad can be viewed at Mountain Top Historical Society in Haines Falls.

 Final years of U&D service

 The U&D's peak year came in 1913, with 676,000 passengers carried up into the Catskills plus substantial amounts of freight.
 By the time of the Great Depression of 1929 and thereafter, most of the passenger traffic had been lost to private cars on improved highways, buses and shared limousines (called "hacks"); trucks had taken most of the non-commodity freight business; and the railroad was in serious financial trouble and a shadow of its former self.
 The New York Central acquired the failing U&D on February 1, 1932, under pressure from the Interstate Commerce Commission (see "Ulster and Delaware: Railroad Through The Catskills", by Gerald M. Best).
 In its latter years (the early 1950s) one morning train a day (except Sundays) ran on the route from Kingston to Phoenicia and Oneonta and one afternoon train in the east-bound direction ran from Oneonta back to Kingston.
 Passenger service on the route ended on March 31, 1954.